nakais/How-to-Install-Ubuntu-on-Updated-VirtualBox/README.md

-# 🐧 How to Install Ubuntu on VirtualBox
+# 🐧 How to Install Ubuntu on Updated VirtualBox

 This guide shows step-by-step how to install Ubuntu in the latest version of VirtualBox with helpful screenshots.